jpicard-factual/docker-cdh5-devbox/README.md

 # docker-cdh5-devbox

-Based on docker-cdh5-dev and a gross violation of all that is decent
+Here lies a gross violation of all that is decent.
+Beware the Jabberwock, my son!